 Before The Flight

 Remember those glorious days when flying used to be all about the glamour?
-When people used to dress up and make an effort to get onboard an aircraft?
-I don’t care if you’re flying first class or slumming it in economy, remember those good old days and make a bloody effort.
+When people used to dress up and make an effort to travel?
+I don’t care if you’re flying first class or slumming it in economy, remember the good old days and make a bloody effort.

 At The Airport

 Airports can be a magical place, they see more sincere kisses than wedding halls.
 People jetting off on well-earned holidays, travelling to see loved ones or heading off to clinch that all important business deal.
 It can also turn the most patient of people into quivering wrecks.

 Let’s start at the beginning, Check In.
 Don’t act like an idiot and above all don’t be thinking your funny by mentioning the word ‘bomb’ or you’ll be whisked off to have a gloved hand up your backside quicker than you can say Concorde.
 You do NOT want to get on the wrong side of the check in staff.
 If you do, be prepared to pay a hefty fine for ‘over-weight’ luggage.
 A few notes on the computer under your booking and you may just end up stranded at your destination, no luggage and your return flight cancelled.

 Security.
 Airport security is a pain in the arse, believe us, we know.
 As crew we pass through everyday and are subjected to the same, often humiliating checks as everyone else.
 Sadly those crazy terrorists are still hell-bent on causing mayhem so security is a necessary evil.
 Take your belt off, empty your pockets, take off your shoes, take your liquids out of the bag and for f*cks sake make sure they’re under 100ml.
 There’s nothing worse than a smug security officer taking away your brand new Eau De Parfum.